-Effective January 1, 2009, we adopted Statement of Financial Accounting Standards No. 161 ("SFAS 161"), "Disclosures about Derivative Instruments and Hedging Activities": an amendment of FASB Statement No. 133.
-SFAS 161 requires additional disclosure about a company's derivative activities, but does not require any new accounting related to derivative activities.
-We have applied the requirements of SFAS 161 on a prospective basis.
+Effective January 1, 2009, we adopted the authoritative guidance for disclosures in connection with derivative instruments and hedging activities which requires additional disclosure about a company's derivative activities, but does not require any new accounting related to derivative activities.
+We have applied the requirements of the guidance on a prospective basis.
 Accordingly, disclosures related to interim periods prior to the date of adoption have not been presented.
 During the fourth quarter of 2007, we entered into two interest rate swaps whereby we pay a fixed rate on a total notional principal amount of \$150 million and receive 3-month LIBOR.
 Each of the two interest rate swaps has a notional principal amount of \$75 million.
 The fixed rate payable on the first interest rate swap is 4.7625% and matures on October 5, 2012.
 The fixed rate payable on the second interest rate swap is 4.865% and the maturity date is October, 17, 2011.
 The notional amount of the second interest rate swap reduces to \$50 million on October 18, 2010.
+We measure our interest rate swaps at fair value on a recurring basis.
+The fair value of our interest rate swaps is based primarily on quotes from banks.
+We consider those inputs to be "level 3" in the fair value hierarchy as outlined in the authoritative guidance for disclosures in connection with derivative instruments and hedging activities.
+The fair value of our interest rate swaps was a liability of \$13 million at September 30, 2009 and \$14 million at December 31, 2008 which are included in other long-term liabilities on the accompanying balance sheet.